 Senior Statistical Epidemiologist

-I’ve recently been working on an HTA project on optimal strategies for monitoring lipid levels in patients at risk or with cardiovascular disease.
+Prior to this I led the statistical component of an HTA project on optimal strategies for monitoring lipid levels in patients at risk or with cardiovascular disease.
 Monitoring cholesterol levels is a common clinical activity, but the best lipid measure to use and the best interval for monitoring are not known, and practice varies.
 A high proportion of cholesterol measurements reflect only measurement error instead of true changes from baseline, thus modifications in treatments based on these readings could be unnecessary and potentially negative to the individual.
-My main role in the project has focused on creating statistical models to help understand the implications of different monitoring schedules.

 My previous research focussed on socioeconomic inequalities in health in the EPIC-Norfolk cohort, and night shift work, light at night and the risk of breast cancer in the Breakthrough Generations Study.